epasseto/Second_Project/README.md

 - 1.20b update: after running GridSearch on Adaboost, I could make some parameters testing

 - 1.21 update: for preventing pipeline leakage using Picke, I modified train_data for having pre_tokenization preprocessing as optional

+- 1.22 update: `condensing` bug correction.
+This attribute was causing some instability in the system.
+In a new future it will be active again.
+It is not fundamental for running the project

 ##### This project is under MIT Licence